- Academic Affairs

 The host department initiates the VSA and obtains signatures before submitting the agreement to Sponsored Programs Administration for signature.

 In the case of a short, escorted visit to campus, no agreement may be required, but compliance with other University policies such as laboratory safety requirements and export compliance for international visitors needs to be followed.

 In the event the host department plans to invite an international visitor, the host department will work with the Office of International Services to determine the appropriate visa type based on the visitor’s planned activities at UMB.
 For example, most international visitors who are researchers will have a J-1 visa.

 International visitors undergo an export control review.
 This deemed export review is incorporated into J-1 visa and Visiting Scientist Agreement processes.
 Contact the Export Control Officer for assistance with export compliance for other international visitors.

-The host department is responsible for working with their school's dean’s office if an appointment for the visitor is desired.
+The host department is responsible for working with its school's dean’s office if an appointment for the visitor is desired.